votamrima/vagrant_projects/Readme.md

 ## About

-In this repo is stored vagrant configuration that allows to install and run multiple virutal machines.
+In this repo is given vagrant configuration for installing and running multiple virutal machines.
 Configuration of vms are defined in yaml format in machines/config/hosts.yaml file.

 ````
   - hostname: vm1